davidsandberg/rl_ssms/README.md

-# State Space Models for Reinforcement Learning in Tensorflow
+# Deep State Space Models for Reinforcement Learning in Tensorflow

 ## Work in progress!!!